Caroline O'Connor (actress): Career

 From April 2017 through to March 2018, O'Connor played Countess Lily in the musical, Anastasia, at the Broadhurst Theatre on Broadway, New York.
 From May to June 2018 she starred in a London production of The Rink and in mid-August she portrayed Garland in The Production Company's The Boy from Oz in Melbourne.

 In September 2018, O'Connor took the part of The Old Lady in a production of the operetta Candide, directed by Mitchell Butel and staged at the Sydney Opera House with the Sydney Philharmonia Choirs, Sydney Youth Orchestra, and stars from Opera Australia.

 O'Connor began 2019 by starting in the critically-acclaimed and sold-out Darlinghurst Theatre Company production of The Rise and Fall of Little Voice (directed by Shaun Rennie).
 She followed this with a staged concert of the rarely performed musical Applause at Hayes Theatre, playing the leading role of Margo Channing.

 In May 2024, O'Connor reprised her 2018 role as The Old Lady in Candide in a co-production by the State Theatre Company South Australia (STCSA) and State Opera South Australia, performed for three nights in Her Majesty's Theatre, Adelaide, under the direction of Mitchell Butel, who was now STCSA artistic director.

 In 2024 from 7 November through to 2 March, O'Connor played the role of Dolly Levy in the Paris version of Hello Dolly, directed by Stephen Mear at the Lido 2 Paris.
 Originally scheduled to finish in January, Hello Dolly was extended two months after receiving glowing reviews.

-On 28 September, O'Cononor is to return to New York for a tribute show, "Caroline O'Connor, My Musical Life" at The Green Room 42, accompanied by Daniel Edmonds.
+In September 2025, O'Connor returned to New York for a tribute show, "Caroline O'Connor, My Musical Life" at The Green Room 42, accompanied by Daniel Edmonds.

+In October 2026, O'Connor will join Don Black's From The Heart revue at the Garrick Theatre.